joshwadd/Vehicle_detection/README.md

 ## Feature Extraction

 Deciding on the best features to extract from the image for robust classification was done with a combination of trail, error and intuition.
+The

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjgwNTM1NDMxXX0=
+eyJoaXN0b3J5IjpbMTQ0NjU1NjUzNl19
 -->